technicahmett/KightRiderLedLight_RpiPico/README.md

 I have used Raspberry Pico and Micropython in this project.
 You know Pico.
 Pico is tiny and fast a MCU.
 But I won't tell you the Pico.
 You can find on internet If you want.

 There are a few titles in this project.
-I wanted to share these titles when I was learning to MicroPyhton.
+I wanted to share these titles when I was learning to MicroPython.
+I think, Raspbbery Pi Pico will be correct choose if you want to learn MicroPython...

 - Blink led.
 Led on/off,
 - use the potentiometer,